 The process differs according to how organisations are run individually; some may opt to allocate the RTT days to employees at random occurrences that suit the organisation.

-Others allow employees to apply for RTT to be taken on specific dates, similarly to normal annual leave requests.
+Others allow employees to apply for RTT to be taken on specific dates, similarly to normal annual leave booking.

 French law also stipulates that RTT can only be taken as a full or half day, and not as hours based booking.